From The Work of God's Children

 3:8.
 Now he that plants and he that waters, are one.
 Every man shall receive his own reward, according to his own labor.

 3:10.
 According to the grace of God that is given to me, as a wise architect, I have laid the foundation: and another builds thereon.
 But let every man take heed how he builds thereupon.

-Upon this foundation. . .The foundation is Christ and his doctrine: or the true faith in him, working through charity.
-The building upon this foundation gold, silver, and precious stones, signifies the more perfect preaching and practice of the gospel; the wood, hay, and stubble, such preaching as that of the Corinthian teachers (who affected the pomp of words and human eloquence) and such practice as is mixed with much imperfection, and many lesser sins.
-Now the day of the Lord, and his fiery trial, (in the particular judgment immediately after death,) shall make manifest of what sort every man's work has been: of which, during this life, it is hard to make a judgment.
+Upon this foundation. . .The foundation is Christ and His doctrine: or the true faith in Him, working through charity.
+The building upon this foundation gold, silver, and precious stones, signifies the more perfect preaching and practice of the gospel; the wood, hay, stubble, such preaching as that of the Corinthian teachers (who affected the pomp of words and human eloquence) and such practice as is mixed with much imperfection, and many lesser sins.
+Now the day of the Lord, and His fiery trial, (in the particular judgment immediately after death,) shall make manifest of what sort every man's work has been: of which, during this life, it is hard to make a judgment.
 For then the fire of God's judgment shall try every man's work.
 They, whose works, like wood, hay, and stubble, cannot abide the fire, shall suffer loss; these works being found to be of no value; yet they themselves, having built upon the right foundation, (by living and dying in the true faith and in the state of grace, though with some imperfection,) shall be saved yet so as by fire; being liable to this punishment, by reason of the wood, hay, and stubble, which was mixed with their building.

 3:13.
 Every man's work shall be manifest.
 For the day of the Lord shall declare it, because it shall be revealed in fire.
 The fire shall try every man's work, of what sort it is.

 3:14.
 If any man's work abide, which he has built thereupon, he shall receive a reward.